Kelowna Loss of Employment Income Lawyer

 what-you-expect-seperator-min

-After you’ve reached maximum medical improvement you, your physician, and your lawyer may even determine that your ability to earn money or pursue your career in the future has been significantly impaired.
+After you’ve reached maximum medical improvement your ability to earn money in the future may be significantly impaired.

+These are two separate types of damages, and the law allows you to collect compensation for both.
 Of course, nobody’s going to volunteer to pay you this money.
-You’ll need a savvy lawyer by your side to fill your bank account.
-Fortunately, each and every one of our personal injury lawyers has extensive experience arguing these types of cases.
+You’ll need a savvy lawyer by your side, one who has experience arguing these types of cases.

 Loss of Earnings

-When an accident keeps you from working a job you already have then you’re entitled for compensation for lost earnings.
+When an accident keeps you from working a job you already have this is a loss of earnings situation.
 Let’s say the accident makes it impossible for you to return to work for six weeks.
-You earn $1000 per week.
+You earn $4000 in a typical month.

-For the most part, it’s fairly straightforward to argue that you should be awarded $6000 to cover all the weeks you couldn’t work while you were receiving treatment for your injuries.
+For the most part, it’s fairly straightforward to argue you should be awarded $6000 to cover all the weeks you couldn’t work while recovering from and receiving treatment for your injuries.

-You may be able to claim this money even if your employer let you go as a result of being unable to come to work.
-The reasoning is that your employer probably would have kept employing you but for your accident.
-You can often receive money for weeks that you were unemployed based on a “best guess” estimate on when you would have returned to work if your employer had chosen to keep you in your position.
+You may be able to receive this money even if your employer let you go as a result of being unable to come to work.
+The reasoning would be that the employer would have kept you employed if not for the accident.
+At that point the courts would need to make their “best guess” estimate of when you would have been able to find a new job.

-As your lawyers, of course, we would be ready with facts and figures to support a fair estimate of when you might have gone back to your job if your employer had not fired you.
-We will insist that a fair number be used when calculating your settlement.
+As your lawyers, of course, we would be ready with facts and figures to support a fair estimate of when you might have gone back to your job if not for being fired.

 Some accidents make it impossible to work at all, or impossible to work full time.
-Other accidents force career changes, making it impossible to enter a comparable field at a comparable rate of pay.
-When this happens, you deserve compensation for the money you would have earned had you been capable of staying in the same field.
+Others force career changes, making it impossible to enter a comparable field at a comparable rate of pay.
+When this happens you deserve compensation for the money you would have earned had you been capable of staying in the same field.

-There’s lots of variance between award amounts.
-A great deal will depend on your lawyer’s skill and experience at helping courts understand the impact the accident has had on your career and your ability to make money.
+There’s a lot of variance between award amounts.
+A great deal will depend on your lawyer’s skill and experience at helping courts understand the impact the accident has had on your career and ability to make money.

 Why Merchant Law?

 We will invest in the expert witnesses who can help your case, including physicians and forensic economists.
-We also dig deep to find the facts that will help you.
-We’re tough negotiators and skilled litigators who will fight hard for you.
+We also dig deep to find the facts that will help you, and are experienced and tough litigators who will fight for you.